greener-group/rev-sim/README.md

 julia -t 32 water.jl
 ```
 The output directory is an optional argument.
-Code for DMS (reverse mode AD) and training with ensemble reweighting is also included, plus code for running validation simulations and benchmarks with references to the relevant figures.
+Code for DMS (reverse mode AD) and training with ensemble reweighting is included, plus code for running validation simulations and benchmarks with references to the relevant figures.
+Trained models and force field files are also included.

 The diamond model occasionally runs into a PyGIL error due to a known issue with PythonCall.
 [This may be fixed on later PythonCall versions](https://juliapy.github.io/PythonCall.jl/stable/faq/#Is-PythonCall/JuliaCall-thread-safe?).